Bundles of spectra and algebraic K-theory: The principal -fibration associated to an -bundle

-Notice that the second condition in the lemma implies that $\Om_{B} F^{R}(M^{\circ}, N)$ is an $\End_{R}M$-torsor.
+Notice that the second condition in the lemma implies that $\Om_{B} F^{R}(M, N)$ is an $\End_{R}M$-torsor.
 We will now construct an $\Aut_{R}M$-torsor

-The idea of the construction is to restrict to the sub-parametrized $\cI$-space whose fiber over $b \in B$ consists of the stable equivalences of $R$-modules $M^{\circ} \arr N_{b}$.
-To make this idea rigorous, we need to access the components $\pi_0 \Om_{B} F^{R}(M^{\circ}, N)_{b}$ of each fiber in a way that remembers the topology of $B$.
+The idea of the construction is to restrict to the subspace whose fiber over $b \in B$ consists of the stable equivalences of $R$-modules $M \arr N_{b}$.
+To make this idea rigorous, we need to access the components $\pi_0 \Om_{B} F^{R}(M, N)_{b}$ of each fiber in a way that remembers the topology of $B$.